einar-hjortdal/peony/INFO.md

 Some entities may have a `tax_rate`.
 Each `region` must have at least one `tax_rate`.
 The default `region` defines the default `tax_rate`(s).
 If any other entity has defined `tax_rate` these will be included in the calculation according to the `tax_rate.type`.

+Each `region` also determines whether prices are tax-inclusive or tax-exclusive.
+Note that, because there cannot exist more than one `region` with the same `country`, in order to show prices tax-exclusive to a select audience, a `price-list` must be used: its `includes_tax` property will override the `includes_tax` property set on `region`.

 ### `product`, `product_variant`, `inventory_item` and `inventory_level`